JuliaPy/SymPy.jl/docs/src/Tutorial/basic_operations.md

 ```

 !!!  note "Technical note"
     The `lambdify`  function converts a symbolic  expression into  a `Julia`  expression, and then creates a function using `invokelatest`  to avoid  world  age issues.

-More performant functions can be produced using this pattern:
+More performant functions can be produced using the following pattern:

 ```jldoctest basicoperations
 julia> ex = sin(x)^2 + x^2